Rabanus Maurus: Life

-Rabanus was born of noble parents in Mainz.
-The date of his birth remains uncertain, but in 801 he was ordained a deacon at Benedictine Abbey of Fulda in Hesse, where he had been sent to school and had become a monk.
+Rabanus was born to noble parents in Mainz.
+The date of his birth remains uncertain, but in 801 he was ordained a deacon at the Benedictine Abbey of Fulda in Hesse, where he was schooled and become a monk.
 At the insistence of Ratgar, his abbot, he went together with Haimo (later of Halberstadt) to complete his studies at Tours.
 There he studied under Alcuin, who in recognition of his diligence and purity gave him the surname of Maurus, after the favourite disciple of Benedict, Saint Maurus.

-Returning to Fulda, in 803 he was entrusted with the principal charge of the abbey school, which under his direction became one of the most preeminent centers of scholarship and book production in Europe, and sent forth such pupils as Walafrid Strabo, Servatus Lupus of Ferrières, and Otfrid of Weissenburg.
-It was probably at this period that he compiled his excerpt from the grammar of Priscian, a popular textbook during the Middle Ages.
+Returning to Fulda, in 803 he was entrusted with the principal charge of the abbey school, which under his direction became one of the most preeminent centers of scholarship and book production in Europe, and sent forth pupils like Walafrid Strabo, Servatus Lupus of Ferrières, and Otfrid of Weissenburg.
+It was probably at this time when he compiled his excerpt from the grammar of Priscian, a popular textbook during the Middle Ages.
 According to Alban Butler's Lives of the Saints, Rabanus ate no meat and drank no wine.

 In 814 Rabanus was ordained a priest.
-Shortly afterwards, apparently on account of disagreement with Abbot Ratgar, he withdrew for a time from Fulda.
+Shortly afterwards, apparently on account of a disagreement with Abbot Ratgar, he withdrew for a time from Fulda.
 This banishment was long thought to have occasioned a pilgrimage to Palestine, based on an allusion in his commentary on Joshua.
 However, the passage in question is taken from Origen's Homily xiv In Librum Jesu Nave.
 Hence, it was Origen, not Rabanus, who visited Palestine.
-Rabanus returned to Fulda in 817 on the election of a new abbot, Eigil, and at Eigil's death in 822, Rabanus himself became abbot.
+Rabanus returned to Fulda in 817 on the election of the new abbot Eigil, and at Eigil's death in 822, Rabanus himself became abbot.
 He handled this position efficiently and successfully, but in 842 he resigned so as to have greater leisure for study and prayer, retiring to the neighbouring monastery of St Petersberg.

 In 847 Rabanus was constrained to return to public life when he was elected to succeed Otgar as Archbishop of Mainz.
 He died at Winkel on the Rhine in 856.

 Hymns

 Rabanus composed a number of hymns, the most famous of which is the Veni Creator Spiritus.
-This is a hymn to the Holy Spirit often sung at Pentecost, at ordinations and at the papal conclave.
+This is a hymn to the Holy Spirit often sung at Pentecost, ordinations and the papal conclave.
 It is known in English through many translations, including Come, Holy Ghost, our souls inspire; Come, Holy Ghost, Creator blest; and Creator Spirit, by whose aid.
 Veni Creator Spiritus was used by Gustav Mahler as the first chorale of his eighth symphony.

 Another of Rabanus' hymns, Christ, the fair glory of the holy angels (Christe, sanctorum decus Angelorum), sung for the commemoration of Saint Michael and All Angels, and to include the archangels Gabriel and Raphael, is found in English translation in The Hymnal 1982 (of the Episcopal Church), and was harmonized by Ralph Vaughan Williams.